oteku/javascript-easy-to-reason/README.md

 }
 ```

 Problem of globals !
 You can always put declare `const pi = 3.14159;` it will protect you of mutation because pi is a javascript primitive but not if it was an object.
-And it will never protect you against another developer who write (variable visibility).
+And it will never protect you against another developer who writes (variable visibility) :

 ```javascript
 const pi = 3.14159;